 We were engaged within months and I married my one and only true soulmate on September 5, 2009 on the beach where we always went to watch the sunset and lay down on a blanket and look up at the stars and talk forever.
 We were never lost with words.
 We talked all the time for hours and hours.

 We talked a lot about how strong our marriage is.
 He was my rock, my best friend, my heart, my world, my everything in me.
 I always told him that I loved coming home to him every day, he was my comfort zone, my haven.
 I would race home every day to be with him, to get my hug and kiss.
 Our last words every night and every morning before I left for work were “I love you Boo”.
 He was the love of my life and forever will be.

 He is, and will be, desperately missed by myself, his brother, and his close friends from the neighborhood and from his work peers.

 Rest In Peace now, Boo.
 You’re out of pain and I know you’re looking over me as I grieve the loss of you.
 I know you’ve waiting for me, and someday we will be together again in the ocean where we got married.
 I love you forever and always

-To send flowers to the family of Douglas Guertin, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Douglas Guertin, please visit Tribute Store